First Ever National Community College Survey: The Surprising Results!

 Be surprised by the results from the first ever national community college survey, which found that students value their internet connection more than their instructors!

-Community colleges have come to the forefront of post-secondary education since President Obama made them one of his top areas of focus over the first two years of his administration.
-To determine exactly what type of impact community colleges might have on adults and industries across the country, the first national community college survey was conducted last year.
-The data, collected by the Pearson Foundation, share some insight into who is going to community college today and some of the major challenges these institutions and their students face.
+Community colleges have become a major focus of post-secondary education since President Obama made them one of his top focus areas over the first two years of his administration.
+Last year, the first national community college survey was conducted to determine what impact community colleges might have on adults and industries nationwide.
+The Pearson Foundation's data share insight into who attends community college today and some of the major challenges these institutions and their students face.

 Who is Attending Community College?

-One part of the survey took a look at the types of students community colleges are frequently seeing today, and the results were reported in the Washington Post.
-This information can help colleges determine the best courses, faculty and schedules to accommodate their student body demographics.
+One part of the survey looked at the types of students community colleges frequently see today, and the results were reported in the Washington Post.
+This information can help colleges determine the best courses, faculty, and schedules to accommodate their student body demographics.
 The Pearson Foundation study found:

-• One-third of the student population at community colleges were enrolling in college right after graduating from high school.
+• One-third of the student population at community colleges enrolled right after graduating from high school.

-• One-third was returning to college from the workforce, presumably to get additional training for their current job or education necessary to switch careers.
+• One-third were returning to college from the workforce, presumably to get additional training for their current jobs or the education necessary to switch careers.

-• One-third was taking community college course for self-improvement or enjoyment purposes.
+• One-third were taking community college courses for self-improvement or enjoyment purposes.

 • Half the students surveyed were age 26 or older.

-• About 60 percent were planning to transfer to a four-year university after completing their community college degree program (actual transfer rates are actually much lower).
+• About 60 percent were planning to transfer to a four-year university after completing their community college degree program (the actual transfer rates are much lower).

-It appears that the large majority of community college students are much older than the average student attending a four-year university.
-In addition, many community college students have already been in the workforce, and a significant number are married and have families of their own.
+Most community college students are much older than those attending a four-year university.
+In addition, many community college students have already been in the workforce; many are married and have families.
 This changes the needs of the student populations, and community colleges must respond accordingly to keep their student bodies robust.

-Getting Classes at Community College
+Getting Classes at a Community College

 According to the Pearson Foundation website, the survey found:

 The current economic downturn has sent many students back to community college to get the education they need to land a recession-proof job.
-The influx of students, combined with cutbacks in most state budgets, has left the majority of community colleges around the country scrambling to try to accommodate as many students as possible.
+The influx of students, combined with cutbacks in most state budgets, has left the majority of community colleges around the country scrambling to accommodate as many students as possible.
 At this time, this trend doesn’t appear to show any signs of easing.

 The Popularity of Online Education

 The Pearson Foundation survey also found that most community college students today see the Internet as a significant tool in their post-secondary education.
-More than 70 percent of students said that high-speed Internet access is important to a college education.
+More than 70 percent of students said high-speed Internet access is important for college education.
 Many even thought that Internet access is more essential than access to advisors or relationships with faculty.
 Students also believe they can benefit from online textbooks and tutorials, and most who had considered dropping out thought they could do better if they spent more time using online tutorials.

 Some of the specific findings about online learning include: